YCChenVictor/blog-frontend/src/posts/software/dsa/complexity.md

 #### Amortized Time

-In certain data structures, the time complexity of specific operations may vary significantly, such as an array resizing during element addition taking O(n) time, yet most additions are constant time O(1), leading us to evaluate the average time taken by a sequence of operations rather than a single operation.
+In certain data structures, the time complexity of specific operations may vary significantly; for example, an array resizing during element addition takes O(n) time, yet most additions are constant time O(1), leading us to evaluate the average time taken by **a sequence of operations rather than a single operation**.

 * Amortized time complexity analysis involves dividing the total time taken by a sequence of operations by the number of operations.
 This gives us the average time taken per operation, which is a more useful measure of the data structure's performance than the worst-case time complexity of a single operation.
 * Accounting method, which involves assigning a cost to each operation and using the cost to pay for future operations.
 For example, in an array with dynamic resizing, we could assign a cost of 1 to each add operation, and use the extra time taken by the occasional resize operation to pay for the cost of the future operations.
 * Example: Array Resizing
   * Suppose we init an array with space of 4 and when we add the fifth element, we need to resize the array, going to have O(n) complexity.
-  * After the resizing, we can have another four space for the 5~8 element.
-That is, the time complexity of this space adding process, O(n) should actually be added to the next 5~8 element adding.
+  * After the resizing, we can have another four space for the 5-8 element.
+That is, the time complexity of this space adding process, O(n) should actually be added to the next 5-8 element adding.
   * If we divide O(n) to the next 4 elements, then the amortized time complexity will be O(1).

 ### space complexity